alperenkars/book-shelf-website/README.md

 ## Running the Project

 ### 1. Start the Server
-Run the following command to start the project server:
+Run the following command in the backend file to start the project server:

   ```bash
   node app.js
   ```
 ---
 ### 2. Route the Server
+Run the following command in the project file in different terminal:

   ```bash
   python -m http.server 8000
   ```